brikis98/yevgeniy-brikman-homepage/_posts/2011-10-24-siri-glimpse-of-future.md

 We're talking an order of magnitude faster.
-Similar time savings can be observed when getting directions ("how do I get home?"), scheduling meetings ("setup a meeting with Jon for 9am tomorrow about mobile strategy") and many other tasks.
+Similar time savings can be observed when getting directions ("how do I get home?"), scheduling meetings ("set up a meeting with Jon for 9am tomorrow about mobile strategy") and many other tasks.
 The ability to skip dozens of menus and huge amounts of text entry is a huge boost in efficiency.